oz123/awesome-c/README.md

 * [libhttpd][166] - A library to add basic web server capabilities to an application or embedded device.
 [GNU GPL2][41] only.
 * [libidn][164] - An implementation of the Stringprep, Punycode and IDNA specifications.
 [GNU GPLv3][41] or later.
 * [libmicrohttpd][165] - A small C library that makes it easy to run an HTTP server as part of another application.
 [GNU LGPLv2.1][15] or later.
+* [libquickmail][399] - A library intended to give developers a way to send email from their applications.
+Supports multiple To/Cc/Bcc recipients and attachments without size limits.
+[GNU GPLv3][41] or later.
 * [libsoup][167] - A GNOME HTTP client/server library.
 Uses GObject.
 [GNU LGPLv2.1][15] only.
 * [lwan][199] - An experimental, scalable, high-performance HTTP server.
 [GNU GPLv2.1][8] only.
 * [mongoose][171] - Embedded web server for C. [GNU GPLv2.1][8] only.